-In the lowest power operating mode (nodes can also be dormant - sleep) a node only transmits its regular chirps and does not receive and measure chirps from neighbours.
-(Similar to many conventional RTLS tag systems.)
+In the lowest power operating mode (nodes can also be dormant - non-operating mode) a node only transmits its regular chirps and does not receive and measure chirps from neighbours.
+This is similar to how many conventional RTLS tag systems operate.
 However, it does still receive network control messages which enable it to maintain network synchronisation and to receive management updates from the network.